eddieguo-1128/DualDiff/README.md

-# Dual-Objective Diffusion Models for EEG
+# MultiDiffNet: A Multi-Objective Diffusion Framework for Generalizable Brain Decoding

 This project implements a joint EEG generation and classification model using denoising diffusion techniques.

+## Paper

+Accepted to the NeurIPS 2025 Workshop on Foundation Models for the Brain and Body.

+The paper will be added shortly: https://brainbodyfm-workshop.github.io/

-## Results
+## Final report

 <p align="left">
   <a href="https://drive.google.com/file/d/1j9D4cUCC8CuNJWCPe7GjeGUAo6qSsD5l/view?usp=sharing" target="_blank">